Integrated Energy Systems

 A district energy system then has two ways of delivering flexibility to the energy system: by providing storage and by enabling switching between different energy sources – which can be anything from large-scale heat pumps and waste heat to solar or geothermal energy.

-Indistrial refrigeration
+Industrial refrigeration

-Integrating waste energy and moving to a more circular energy system
+Integrating energy waste and moving to a more circular energy system

 Today, a lot of heat is wasted because it is simply vented into the atmosphere.
 The demand for heating is primarily met by systems based on high quality energy in the form of gas, oil or electricity.
 There are various historical, logistical and financial reasons for this, but with today’s knowledge and technology, it may be described as an overkill approach.
 Instead, we need to create a more efficient energy system with a low-exergy approach that utilizes low-value heat sources and allows for uptake of waste heat generated as a by-product of industrial and commercial processes.